-The Risk Management (RM) framework consists of risk strategy (including risk appetite), risk governance, systems and data, risk policies and procedures, risk culture, and risk management process.
+The RM framework consists of risk strategy (including risk appetite), risk governance, systems and data, risk policies and procedures, risk culture, and RM process.
 The RM framework contributes to achieving the strategic, tactical and operational objectives as set out by a.s.r.
+The overall effectiveness of the RM framework is evaluated as part of the regular internal review of the system of governance.